bitsmith-ny19/demo-remote-user-service-for-iot/README.md

 documentation and includes testing for debugging, quality control, and programming practices.

-based on the observations above, multiuser support is not included in the demo - the authentication controller uses a mock token and there is a demo house state that is
+Based on the observations above, multiuser support is not included in the demo - the authentication controller uses a mock token and there is a demo house state that is